bjatkin/KISSjs/README.md

 # KISSjs a simple framework

+# Terminology
+   Compile - the process of resolving all imports into a file, inlining all data, and then templating add data Parameters - values passed into a component Proccess - the proccess of taking parameters and templating them into a node or nodes Hydrate - the actuall proccess of replacing strings in a node.
+Should always be a child process of 'Process' Inline - the proccess of copying all the component nodes from child nodes into the parent nodes Outline - the proccess of removing nodes from the parent and breaking them back into a child Parse - the process of converting text into a datastructure (e.g. html file into html nodes) Resolve - the proccess of exploring/ retriving all the imports to a file

 # TODO
  - [x] JS should be scoped when added to the bundle js to prevent leaky variables
  - [x] Is the new inline method working?